bramley/phplist-plugin-subscribers/README.md

 ## Version history ##

     version     Description
-    2.18.1+20180714 Fix problem of config settings not being displayed 2.18.0+20180709 Add command to remove subscribers from all lists to which they belong 2.17.2+20180623 Internal change that adds dependency on phplist 3.3.2
+    2.18.2+20181211 On Inactive report link to user page instead of userhistory 2.18.1+20180714 Fix problem of config settings not being displayed 2.18.0+20180709 Add command to remove subscribers from all lists to which they belong 2.17.2+20180623 Internal change that adds dependency on phplist 3.3.2